haywirecoder/homebridge-envisalink-ademco/README.md

 * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automaticly show as fault (open) once the alarm is disarmed.

 * Envisalink module only support one connection.
 Once this plug-in is connected, any other connections will result in an error.
+Vice-versa, if Envisalink is being used other purpose this module will not able connect or connect indeterminately.

+* This plug-in uses "Arm-Instant (Zero Delay-Stay)" as indicator of <i>NIGHT STAY</i>.
+Arms-Instant is similar to the STAY mode, but without the entry delay feature and usually associated with <i>NIGHT STAY</i>.

 Please Note: I recommended not using the master user or installer code in the configure file.
 Create a seperate alarm user with the proper access permissions (please refer to your panel guide).